 There are a few parking lots at the top as well as lower parking lots that you need to catch a bus from.
 The earlier you arrive the more likely you are to get one of the top spots.
 Don’t worry though, the bus is free and runs regularly.

-If you don’t drive then you can catch one of the ski shuttles which depart from the Snow Centre in Queenstown.
-Prices for this start at $15 NZD return.
-There is an option to be picked up from your accommodation and this is priced at $25 NZD return.
-Departure times for this are every 30 minutes between 8:30 am and 11:30 am.
+If you don’t drive, then you can catch one of the ski shuttles which depart from the Snow Centre in Queenstown.
+Prices for this start at $30 NZD return.
+Departure times for this are every 30 minutes between 7:30 and 9 am from central Queenstown, and from 9:30 to 11 in Frankton.
 Be sure to arrive early though as the line can get very long.
+There is a ton of information and a map of the stops on their website, so be sure to take a look before you book!

 The Remarkables ski passes and prices

-- A 3 Peak Season Pass (includes The Remarkables; Coronet Peak & Mt Hutt) is priced from $1,299 NZD
+• A 3 Peak Season Pass (includes The Remarkables; Coronet Peak & Mt Hutt) is priced from $1,145 NZD.

-- A Lift Lesson & Rental Pass (includes a full day lift pass, group lessons, and ski/snowboard equipment rental. is priced at $289 NZD per adult per day
+• A Lift Lesson & Rental Pass (includes a full-day lift pass, group lessons, and ski/snowboard equipment rental is priced at $250 NZD per adult per day.

 Why ski at The Remarkables